 The consolidated financial statements of the Company include the accounts of FARO Technologies, Inc. and all its subsidiaries.
-All significant intercompany transactions and balances have been eliminated.
-The financial statements of the foreign subsidiaries are translated into U.S. dollars using exchange rates in effect at period-end for assets and liabilities and average exchange rates during each reporting period for results of operations.
-Adjustments resulting from translation of financial statements are reflected as a separate component of accumulated other comprehensive income.
+All intercompany transactions and balances have been eliminated.
+The financial statements of the Company's foreign subsidiaries are translated into U.S. dollars using exchange rates in effect at period-end for assets and liabilities and average exchange rates during each reporting period for results of operations.
+Adjustments resulting from financial statement translations are reflected as a separate component of accumulated other comprehensive income.